To make a proper Midwestern persimmon pudding, you need wild-harvested American persimmons.

-A Midwestern persimmon pudding is a statement about time and place, and no supermarket shipment of California-grown Fuyu or Hachiya persimmons has the soul—or, for that matter, the soft texture or essential sugar-plum and holiday-spice flavors—of a bucket of half-smushed wild American persimmons picked on the side of the road somewhere in Ohio, Indiana, Illinois, or Missouri. —Jed Portman
+A Midwestern persimmon pudding is a statement about time and place, and no supermarket shipment of California-grown Fuyu or Hachiya persimmons has the soul—or, for that matter, the soft texture or the essential sugar-plum and holiday-spice flavors—of a bucket of half-smushed wild American persimmons picked on the side of the road somewhere. —Jed Portman

 Jed Portman edits Midwesterner.